GuzmanRicardo/guzmanricardo.github.io/_pages/about.md

 <p> I am broadly interested in <strong> economic development </strong> and <strong> spatial economics </strong>, with a focus on markets for agricultural technologies.
 In my dissertation, I study supply-side policies in the market for agricultural technologies and their implications on technology adoption and agricultural productivity.
 My projects routinely draw from tools in spatial economics and combine geo-spatial and survey data. </p>

-tudies worker mobility between formal and informal sector jobs in the garment industry in Bangladesh.
-More broadly, my research focuses on topics at the intersection of labor, health, and development economics.
-I study how people and households make decisions over work and health in the face of market frictions.

 <br>

 ## Work In Progress